maia55/SkillsLab6/README.md

 3. Open folder and start to code!!!

 # License
 JupyterLab uses a shared copyright model that enables all contributors to maintain the copyright on their contributions.
-All code is licensed under the terms of the revised (add link)
+All code is licensed under the terms of the revised https://github.com/maia55/SkillsLab6/blob/main/LICENSE.md

 # Group Members
 Kaitlyn Shin - collaborator